Flu Prevention Tips

 With flu season comes headaches, sneezing, coughing and sniffling.

-In order to prevent that from being you, Wake Forest Baptist Health's Pediatric Services in Winston-Salem, NC, offers immunization insight and every day tips that can help to avoid and prevent these illnesses.
+In order to prevent that from being you, Wake Forest Baptist Health's Pediatric Services in Winston-Salem, NC, offers immunization insight and every day flu prevention tips.

 “One of the best ways to continue to protect yourself and children from serious and sometimes deadly diseases is vaccines.
 These vaccines can target both uncommon and common illnesses such as influenza,” said Meggan Goodpasture, MD, assistant professor of pediatric services at Wake Forest Baptist.
 “However, infections are still possible depending on the environment and when travelers or visitors from areas with disease outbreaks return to our country.
 Rigorous testing by the FDA and others is conducted to ensure a vaccine’s safety and efficacy before it is recommended for use.”

-Goodpasture suggests the following tips to fight viruses, including the flu:
+Goodpasture suggests the following flu prevention tips to fight viruses:

 - Everyone 6 months or older, pregnant, a caretaker of someone who is vulnerable to the flu and those who are at high risk should receive an annual flu vaccine that will protect against the three most common viruses (influenza AH3N2, influenza B virus and the H1N1 virus).